isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2134.md

 ---
-title: Egg Processing Machine
+title: Ear Tagging Machine
 permalink: /productivity-solutions-grant/solutionrepo/solution2134
 ---

 ### Description

-Integrated egg processing system to process eggs into liquid, hardboiled or pasteurized egg products
+A machine used to place ear tags into the ears of livestocks to provide a means of identification.

 ### Details of Solution